OpenHFT/Chronicle-Map/README.md

 * Bulk load data from one ChronicleMap into another.
 * migrate data between versions of ChronicleMap.

-WARNING : The current version only supports Chronicle Maps that contained serialized KEYS and VALUES, future versions will support a binary encoding of objects that are `net.openhft.lang.io .serialization.BytesMarshallable`.

 ## Close
 Unlike ConcurrentHashMap, ChronicleMap stores its data off heap, often in a memory mapped file.